zakski/accrete-starform-stargen/docs/notes/branches & forks & stubs/pre-github/webb.md

 - Compiles:
   - On Mac: ???, written in C++.
   - On Windows: Fails using gradle/Visualcpp.
   - On Linux (WSL2): Fails using gcc.
-Makefile written for Turbo C++.
+Makefile written for Borland Ansi C++.
 - Runs:
   - N/A